cloudcodger/proxmox_client/roles/cloud_init/README.md

 Hint: The Ansible Collection [cloudcodger.proxmox_openssh](https://galaxy.ansible.com/cloudcodger/proxmox_openssh) contains two roles that can be used to create the directory, set the content, and upload images to all the hosts in a cluster.

+### `cloud_init_custom`

+This allows for custom settings to be specied for the VMs using the [Custom Cloud-Init Configuration](https://pve.proxmox.com/wiki/Cloud-Init_Support#_custom_cloud_init_configuration).
+The command `man qm` on a Proxmox host will provide more information on the `cicustom` parameter to the `qm create` command, which this sets.
+An example value would be `vendor=configs:snippets/vendor-data.yml`.

+Usage observation: When using the `cicustom` option with a value like `user=local:snippets/user-data.yml`, it will override _all_ the user data values that normally get set for the VM.
+One of those values is `hostname`.
+If you do not include `hostname` in the snippet file the VM will not get the name of the VM like the default behavior provides.
+If you include `hostname` in the snippet file, then every VM using the same snippet will get the same hostname.
+To get around this, each VM would require a unique snippet.
+Alternatively, if you want to keep all the default user data, use a `vendor=` value instead.

+Hint: The Ansible Collection [cloudcodger.proxmox_openssh](https://galaxy.ansible.com/cloudcodger/proxmox_openssh) contains the `proxmox_snippet` role that can be used to create a snippet to use here.

 ### `cloud_init_vms`

 This variable must be a list of hashs that contain specific key/value pairs defining the VMs to create.
 Because many values must be unique among all containers and VMs within a Proxmox Datacenter, several of these are required and do not have default values.